Study: The Greenest States in the U.S.

 - Maine has the highest share of recycled municipal solid waste, 48 percent, which is 48 times higher than in Louisiana, the state with the lowest at 1 percent.

 - Oregon has the highest share of energy consumption from renewable sources, 45.36 percent, which is 16.1 times higher than in Delaware, the state with the lowest at 2.81 percent.

 - New York has the highest share of people who do not drive to work, 45.7 percent, which is 3.4 times higher than in Alabama, the state with the lowest at 13.3 percent.

-WalletHub interviewed 10 professors at schools across the nation for more insight into being green at the household, government, and global levels.
+WalletHub interviewed ten professors at schools across the nation for more insight into being green at the household, government, and global levels.

 Hayley N. Schiebel, assistant professor in the Center for Urban Ecology and Sustainability at Suffolk University in Massachusetts (ranked 3), says there is a trade-off between protecting the environment and promoting economic growth.

-Under the current economic growth scenario in the U.S., she says, environmental degradation and reliance on non-renewable technology and feedstocks are common practice.
-Therefore, the U.S. places on emphasis on fast, throughput technology and places a heavy burden on environmental systems to keep pace, she says.
+Under the current economic growth scenario in the U.S., she said, environmental degradation and reliance on non-renewable technology and feedstocks are common practice.
+Therefore, the U.S. places on emphasis on fast, throughput technology and places a heavy burden on environmental systems to keep pace, she said.

 So how can you make a difference on an individual level?

 “The single most immediate thing is to change all lights to LED in the home or office,” said Soji Adelaja, distinguished professor in land policy in the department of agriculture, food and resource economics at Michigan State University.
 “We need bold institutional leaders for these.
 The most impactful thing is to have one’s voice heard and ensure active participation in future elections.”